chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 ## Overview

-This guide helps you set up a ServiceNow instance that creates incidents from Chef Automate failure notifications on failed Chef Client runs and Compliance scans.
+This guide helps you set up a ServiceNow instance that creates incidents from Chef Automate failure notifications on failed Chef Infra Client runs and Compliance scans.

 ### Chef Automate - ServiceNow Integration